xebia/essentials/acceptance-criteria.md

 ---

 layout: card
 category: testing

 ---

 Start with acceptance criteria

 ---

-<p>Acceptance criteria should be part of your definition of ready.
-Make sure everyone
+Acceptance criteria should be part of your definition of ready.
+Make sure everyone has a common understanding of what they are before building anything.
-      has a common understanding of what they are before building anything.
-Safeguard your acceptance criteria in automated tests.</p>
+Safeguard your acceptance criteria in automated tests.

 ---
 ### Also known as